Applying for a VPK Scholarship is EASY!

 The registration site will require parents/guardians to complete an application by uploading one of the following documents in PDF format:

 Parents with a child who has attended no more than 70 percent of the VPK program may choose to transfer/reenroll their child with a new VPK provider if the reason for the transfer/reenrollment meets one of the approved circumstances (e.g., change of residence).
 If the child changes VPK providers more than once, the parent has to provide specific documentation to support the reason for the change.
-To do this, the parent or guardian must complete the VPK Reenrollment Application and bring it to the Coalition for review.
+To do this, the parent or guardian must complete the online VPK Reenrollment Application and submit it to the coalition for review.

 Providers include a mix of private child care centers, family child care homes, faith-based centers and public schools.
 Each provider determines the days and times they will offer VPK services in order to meet the overall requirements.